You can’t paint over wet wood until the moisture levels are lower than 12%. The surface moisture will prevent proper paint penetration and adhesion.

 Here’s how to do it:

-- Move the hairdryer around the damp surface for a few minutes.
+- Move the hairdryer over the wood surface for 10 minutes.

 3. Use Paper Towels